inukshuk/jekyll-scholar/README.md

 "Flanagan, D., & Matsumoto, Y. (2008). *The Ruby Programming Language.*.
 O'Reilly Media" (the exact result depends on your formatting style).

-The `reference` tag accepts a second optional argument that specifies the absolute path of the BibTeX file to use as input.
-Using it, you can override the file from which the bib entries are read.
+The `reference` tag accepts the same --file/-f parameter as the bibliography tag.
 This can be handy if you want to use a special BibTeX file as input for a specific page.
 As an example, the tag

     {% reference ruby --file /home/foo/bar.bib %}